 John Steinbeck’s travel writing, published in 1962, called Travels with Charley: In Search of America has always made me want to publish a travel journal.
 Naturally, it was the name that caught my attention initially, Charley, Charlie, but then the sense of quest.
 You could search forever.
 The travelling need never end.
-In 2003 I proposed this form of the title as a research project to my Masters supervisors at Newcastle University: In Search of French America.
+In 2003 I proposed this title as a research project to my Masters supervisors at Newcastle University: In Search of French America.
 But you might not find it, they said.
-A dozen years on and I think they understood something about English-speaking cultures.
+Twenty years on and I think they understood something about English-speaking cultures.
 It is impossible to find French in the UK, in the US, Australia, New Zealand, or in the Anglophone communities of India and South Africa.
 Why is French so well-hidden?
 In Britain there is no free French-language TV channel.
 No French newspapers sit on the racks in W H Smith; Le Monde is only stocked in major airport newsagents.
 That’s because no one knows any French in the UK, you might think, but just take a look at the statistics from the UK Department for Education.
 150,000 16 year-olds take French to GCSE so a quarter of the population, in England, at least have studied French.
-And 9 million Brits travel to France every year.
+And 9 million travel to France every year from Britain.
 See Travel Trends (2014) Section 5 UK Residents Visits Abroad, from the Office for National Statistics in Pimlico for more detail.

 Let’s finish this post with a French sentence to add to your stock of vocabulary.
 I’m going to use [IPA] to help with the pronunciation because, although it seems terrifying at first, it does settle down in your mind as you cross-compare with words you know.
 Take café, for instance, the [IPA] for that last é sound, is written as /e/ in [IPA].
 The whole word in [IPA] is /kafe/.